8483/notes/topics/productMVP.md

 **THE THING THAT GETS PEOPLE REALLY SCREWED UP WITH THEIR MVP, IS THAT THEY HAVE A VISION THAT'S BIG, AND ARE NOT WILLING TO HAVE A SMALL MVP**

-Talk yo your users before writing code, to understand the problem!
+Talk to your users before writing code, to understand the problem!

 You can be your own first user.

 ## Goal of a pre-launch startup

 -   Launch something bad quickly!
 -   Get initial customers, anyone.
 -   Talk to customers and get feedback.
 -   Iterate i.e. continue improving the solution.

 Most founders have an idea what to build, so they think that having not built the full thing, it's not worth getting feddback on the shitty initial thing.
 This is a mistake, because the final product might not be what your customers want at all.